hpr-digital/PracticalTest/README.md

 ### Part 1: Sonar Data Visualisation (50%)

-In this part, you will work with raw sonar data from an ISP360 Profiling Sonar.
+In this part, you will work with raw sonar data from a Sonar.
 The data is provided in CSV format and contains mechanical scanning sonar measurements.

 **Your tasks:**